smartlyio/safe-navigation/README.template.md

 ## map with promises `.$pmap`

-Mutates the given object using a async function and returns the mutated object
+Returns a new object with the target mapped using a promise returning map function

 ```js
 >>examples/pmap.ts